nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ## Overview

-This documentation outlines the steps taken to deploy a the application onto a Terraform-provisioned AKS (Azure Kubernetes Service) cluster.
-The deployment includes creating a Kubernetes Deployment and Service using manifests.
+With the AKS cluster successfully configured, the next step is to deploy our application onto it.
+The following documentation offers a comprehensive guide to the steps involved in setting up Kubernetes Deployment and Service instances through manifest files.

 ## Deployment Manifests

-The Kubernetes manifests (`application-manifest.yaml`) define the following resources:
+The Kubernetes manifest, `application-manifest.yaml`, define the following resources:

 ## Deployment
 - **Name:** `flask-app-deployment`